-There are plenty of ways that small businesses can capitalize on Halloween to drive revenue, but the key is to put a Halloween marketing strategy in place right now to be ready for the profits.
+There are plenty of ways small businesses can capitalize on Halloween to drive revenue.
+The key is to put a Halloween marketing strategy together early to reap in the profits.

-- Halloween is becoming more of a universal holiday in which almost everyone participates and celebrates in some way
+- Increasingly, Halloween is becoming more of a universal holiday that almost everyone celebrates in some way.

-- Halloween and seasonal marketing gives your business the ability to grab people’s attention at the start of the big spending season
+- Halloween and seasonal marketing give your business the ability to grab people’s attention at the start of the big spending season.

-In this article, we’ve highlighted some key ways you can ensure you are ahead of the curve and effectively planning your Halloween marketing strategy.
+In this article, we’ve highlighted some key ways to ensure you are ahead of the curve and effectively planning your Halloween marketing strategy.

-Utilizing social media channels like Pinterest, Instagram, YouTube, etc. are free ways to engage your customers with holiday recipes, DIY costumes, and festive décor.
-Integrating your marketing across all channels can increase the chance of retaining shoppers through the entire holiday season.
+Social media channels like Pinterest, Instagram, YouTube, etc., are free ways to engage your customers with holiday recipes, DIY costumes and festive decor.
+Integrating your marketing plan across all channels can increase the chance of retaining shoppers through the holiday season.

-For instance, you might create a mailer that contains a coupon code or a Twitter hashtag that leads a customer to your Facebook page in order to get the special discount.
-Use all of the channels that make the most sense for your business to your advantage during the holiday season with photos, fun posts related to the upcoming holiday, and a sales pitch every once in a while.
+For instance, you might create a mailer with a coupon code or hashtag that leads a customer to your Facebook page to get a special discount.
+Use the channels that make the most sense for your business to your advantage with photos, fun posts related to the upcoming holiday and a sales pitch every once in a while.
 Halloween social media contests for prizes are always a great way to engage customers and get your business top of mind.

-- Give out Halloween goodie bags with some candy and a coupon.
-This is a fun way to interact with customers and engage with them around a holiday.
+- Give out Halloween goody bags with some candy and a coupon.
+This is a fun way to interact with customers and engage them around a holiday.

-- Use social media to post fun, themed content like cute animals dressed up in silly costumes, pumpkins with your brand name or logo carved into them or Halloween food and drink recipes.
+- Use social media to post fun, themed content like cute animals dressed up in silly costumes, pumpkins with your brand name or logo carved into them or Halloween recipes.

 - Sponsor a local Halloween party or event.